Segments

 Filters

-A segment filter has two parts, combined with AND:
+A segment filter is a set of predicates, all combined with AND:

 email_containsstringoptionalMatch contacts whose email contains this substring (case-insensitive).